DemonJudgeOfFire/relaxing-cat-and-cafe-con-leche/README.md

 This is my first prototype of a webpage or even maybe website.
-It's not something that must be taken to seriously.
+It's not something that must be taken too seriously.
 I will be following the FreeCodeCamp's HTML, CSS and JavaScript beginner course (Responsive Web Design Certification) and Getting Started With The Web by Mozilla.